2018–19 Bermudian Premier Division

 The 2018–19 Bermudian Premier Division is the 56th season of the Bermudian Premier Division, the top division football competition in Bermuda.
 The season began on 15 September 2018.
+Many league games took place in front of dozens of spectators.

 Teams

 Ten teams compete in the league – the top eight teams from the previous season, and two teams promoted from the Bermuda First Division.
 The new teams this season are BAA Wanderers and Paget Lions, who replace Flanagan's Onions and YMSC Bluebirds.